ARCHER2-HPC/archer2-docs/user-guide/overview.rst

 Overview
 ========

-The ARCHER2 user guide covers all aspects of use of the ARCHER2 service.
+The ARCHER2 User and Best Practice Guide covers all aspects of use of the ARCHER2 service.
 This includes fundamentals (required by all users to use the system effectively), best practice for getting the most out of ARCHER2, and more advanced technical topics.